 In this paper, we propose Diffolio, a diffusion-based model for multivariate probabilistic financial time-series forecasting and portfolio construction.
 Diffolio incorporates a two-stage hierarchical attention architecture with separate asset-level and market-level layers.
 The first stage, asset-level attention, extracts salient features for each asset from its own historical data and asset-specific covariates, and the second stage, market-level attention, then models the cross-sectional dependencies across all assets and their exposure to systematic covariates.
 To further improve the learning of these dependencies, we introduce a correlation-guided regularizer that employs a stable target correlation matrix estimated via the Ledoit-Wolf shrinkage method.

-Experiments on 12 industry portfolios show that Diffolio achieves strong performance not only in terms of statistical probabilistic forecasting accuracy but also portfolio performance.
-In particular, portfolios constructed from Diffolio's forecasts deliver superior risk-adjusted performance, achieving a Sharpe ratio of 0.7206--over 40\% higher than the baseline models and the market--and a certainty equivalent of 0.1611, which implies a utility equivalent to a guaranteed 16.11\% risk-free annual return.
-Moreover, in clear contrast to the fluctuating results of the baseline models, Diffolio exhibits consistency by matching or outperforming the market benchmark.
-These findings, also supported by the ablation studies, demonstrate that the effectiveness of our proposed Diffolio goes beyond multivariate time-series forecasting to enable the practical decision-making of constructing efficient portfolios.
+{ Experiments on 12 industry portfolios demonstrate that Diffolio achieves strong results in both statistical probabilistic forecasting accuracy and forecast calibration, indicating its capability to effectively model the joint distribution and complex dynamics of asset returns.
+Notably, Diffolio exhibits substantial economic significance through superior portfolio performance.
+In particular, portfolios constructed from Diffolio’s forecasts achieve a Sharpe ratio of 0.7206---over 40\% higher than baseline models and the market---and a certainty equivalent of 0.1611, which implies a utility equivalent to a guaranteed 16.11\% risk-free annual return. {Moreover, the robust performance of Diffolio under transaction costs and the high consistency of covariate importance with established literature reinforce its economic reliability.} Overall, these findings demonstrate that the effectiveness of our proposed Diffolio goes beyond statistical forecasting to facilitate practical decision-making in constructing efficient portfolios.

-For future work, our proposed Diffolio could be extended to a broader range of asset classes, including commodities and cryptocurrencies.
-This would allow for the construction of more highly diversified portfolios, potentially further reducing portfolio risk and enhancing risk-adjusted returns across various market environments.
-Another promising application is the integration of its probabilistic forecasting capabilities with a deep reinforcement learning-based portfolio optimization methodologies.
-This could lead to an end-to-end portfolio optimization framework overcoming the limitations of traditional optimization methods.